www-e/edrak/docs/ADMIN_DASHBOARD_STRUCTURE.md

 4. **Performance optimized** - Pagination, caching, and lazy loading
 5. **Type safety** - Full TypeScript integration throughout

 The current implementation provides a solid foundation for rapidly completing the remaining features, with all necessary backend APIs already in place.
+User management is completely finished, which demonstrates the patterns that can be followed for implementing the remaining pages.